CamNagle24/Matrix_Speedup/README.md

 <img src="assets/Ratios.png" width="600">

+# Welcome!
+- In this project I wrote code aiming to be faster than the example function that had been written.
+I had to use ideas of how modern processors work, determining cache misses, and using row-major ordering to save data on the heap.

+# What I learned
-Using knowledge of processor design to write code that can run quickly on modern processors, Timing and testing different algorithms that do the same thing and discussing the results, Knowing how data is loaded into the cache, and being able to determine how many cache misses will occur for a given algorithm, Understanding and discussing the difference between wall time and CPU time.
+- Using knowledge of processor design to write code that can run quickly on modern processors
+- Timing and testing different algorithms that do the same thing and discussing the results
+- Knowing how data is loaded into the cache and being able to determine how many cache misses will occur for a given algorithm
+- Understanding and discussing the difference between wall time and CPU time

 In this project, I implemented 3 different matrix operations more efficiently than the initial versions provided to me.
 This involved thinking about both how to write code that uses modern processor features to run quickly and considering the algorithm used to iterate through data to access that data efficiently.
 I had to achieve up to a 6 times faster speedup ratio than the previous functions given to me.
 This included large matrices and oddly sized matrices to check that all types of inputs would still work.